Dave Not Coming Back

 Dave Not Coming Back (La dernière plongée de Dave) is a Canadian documentary film, directed by Jonah Malak and released in 2020.
 The film centres on diver Dave Shaw's death while attempting to recover the body of Deon Dreyer from the submerged Boesmansgat cave in 2005, through a mix of camcorder footage from the incident and the personal reflections of his surviving friend Don Shirley.

 Synopsis

-On October 28, 2004, two cave divers and long-time friends, Don Shirley and David Shaw, planned a dive at Boesmansgat.
-Dave went to 280 meters, touched the bottom and started exploring.
+On October 28, 2004, two cave divers and long-time friends, Don Shirley and David Shaw, plan a dive at Boesmansgat.
+Dave reaches 270 meters, touching the bottom and exploring.

-He had just broken 4 records at once:
+He had just broken four records at once: